Andalusian cadence: Popular music

-Songs of the early 1960s, such as the Ventures' 1960 hit "Walk, Don't Run", used the bass structure from the iconic Andalusian cadence for a surf rock hit; however, the first chord is A Major not A minor as is a common misconception about the song.
+Songs of the early 1960s, such as the Ventures' 1960 hit "Walk, Don't Run", used the bass structure from the iconic Andalusian cadence for an Instroband hit; however, the first chord is A Major not A minor as is a common misconception about the song.
 Other notable examples from popular music are "Stray Cat Strut" by The Stray Cats, "Good Vibrations" by The Beach Boys, "Like a Hurricane" by Neil Young, "Happy Together" by The Turtles, "California Dreamin" by The Mamas and the Papas, and "Sultans of Swing" by Dire Straits.

 The Andalusian cadence is featured in the chorus of Michael Jackson's "Smooth Criminal", and it also builds the basis for the middle section in Paco de Lucía's signature track, "Entre dos Aguas", where this progression is played in the key of E minor.

 In addition, the I–♭VII–♭VI–V chord progression is the primary structure of "Hit the Road Jack".

-An interesting variation/extension on the cadence appears in the rideout of The Beatles' "I Am The Walrus" (beginning at 3:17).
-(This rideout is itself an example of a Shepard scale, in which a bass line and a treble line move unceasingly in contrary motion.)
-The rideout begins with what might be called a double Andalusian cadence in the bass: E, D, C, B; A, G, F, E. Yet after these eight measures, the Andalusian 'cycle' is one step "off", and the new 'cadence' is D, C, B, A. Normally, continuing this procedure, it would take until the fifth repetition of this two-cadence cycle to reach another Andalusian tetrachord (with intervals whole, whole, half).
-But the Beatles and producer George Martin pull off a deft bit of legerdemain during this second set of tetrachords: they break the cycle while apparently continuing it.
-At 3:55, Ringo Starr plays a fill, changing the pattern and marking the next chord change (to D) as an arrival.
-After this, the four-chord pattern is apparently shifted to the alternate pattern D, C, B, A; G, F, E, D (with intervals whole, half, whole); yet through subtle accentual maneuvering, this eight-change pattern 'fits' within seven changes, and D somehow appears to always begin a cycle.
-(One might also maintain that any regularity is now broken entirely, and the changes have become an unending Möbius strip.)